This e-learning programme provides transferable training in the management of...

 Please note that it may not be possible to deliver the full list of options every year as this will depend on factors such as how many students choose a particular option.
 Exact modules may also vary in order to keep content current.
 When accepting your offer of a place to study on this programme, you should be aware that not all optional modules will be running each year.
 Your tutor will be able to advise you as to the available options on or before the start of the programme.
 Whilst the University tries to ensure that you are able to undertake your preferred options, it cannot guarantee this.

-This is an online e-learning programme supported by screen cast-o-matic, Skype, Collaborate telephone, email, academic support.
+This is an online e-learning programme supported by face to face, screen cast o-matic, Skype, Collaborate telephone, email, academic support.
 The assessment process reflects the learning outcomes of the curriculum and will emphasise not only recall of knowledge but understanding, application, problem-solving, evaluation and critique.
 The programme is professionally-orientated, and as such, there is a strong focus on current authentic assessment by field specific practitioners.

 The School of Health and Society is a forward-thinking, dynamic school with a commitment to lifelong learning and real world impact.